 The metals which may be within the landfilled material are not considered to be a hazard to the Tottenhill Gravel Member which is a Secondary A Aquifer with a High Vulnerability as it is not within a Source Protection Zone (SPZ).
-As such the hazard to groundwater has been classified as LOW.
+The hazard to groundwater has been classified as LOW.